aureleoules/bitcandle/README.md

 This redeem script ensures data integrity and prevents output sniping.

 ### P2SH script signature
-In order to spend the UTXO and essentially store the file, we must create a script signature that can unlock the redeem script built previously.
+In order to spend the UTXO and essentially store the file, we must create a script signature that unlocks the redeem script built previously.
 It looks something like this:
 * OP_PUSHDATA [SIG]
 * OP_PUSHDATA [CHUNK 1]